News: Green Bay Packers' Aaron Rodgers And Davante Adams Both Post Picture Of Bulls' Michael Jordan And Scottie Pippen On Their Instagram Stories

-Check Out What Green Bay Packers' Aaron Rodgers And Davante Adams Both Posted On Their Instagram Stories
+Check Out What Green Bay Packers' Aaron Rodgers And Davante Adams Posted On Their Instagram Stories

-Aaron Rodgers and Davante Adams of the Green Bay Packers posted the same photo of Michael Jordan and Scottie Pippen on their Instagram stories.
+Aaron Rodgers and Davante Adams of the Green Bay Packers posted the same photo of Michael Jordan and Scottie Pippen on their Instagram stories on Friday night.

 The photo they posted on their Instagram story can be seen in a Tweet that is embedded below from Bleacher Report.